pawan-s19/skillStreet/README.md

   </a>
 </p>

-> A basic note taking API, which supports create, read, update, delete operations, made using node and express
+> A basic note taking API, which supports, create, read, update and delete operations, made using node, express and mongodb

 ### 🏠 [Homepage](https://skillstreet-production.up.railway.app/api/note)